 3. Did you ever get any rejections for your novel?
 If yes how did you react to them?

 Nitin: Rejections are a part and parcel of life.
-I got almost 15 rejections but my soul was convinced that the book will reach in the hands of readers.
-Even after rejections, I kept on working upon my script.
-In fact I have 14 drafts (in attempt of improvements) of my story, so my my rejections exceed my drafts only by a digit.
+I got almost 15 rejections but my soul was convinced that the book will reach into the hands of readers.
+Even after rejections, I kept on working on my script.
+In fact, I have 14 drafts (in the attempt of improvements) of my story, so my rejections exceed my drafts only by a digit.

 Nitin: I wanted to keep the title a simple yet a special one.
 Every boy dreams of a princess, whereas simplicity is the most revered jewel; so sarcastically I tentatively gave it the current title and the publishers were more than happy to accept the same.

-Nitin: Challanges were many.
+Nitin: Challenges were many.
 This is the grand age of computers and I am not that tech savvy, my typing speed was pathetic and is still poor.
 After completing full scripts of three novels, my hard disk got crashed.
 Those were tough days when you have to fight for your bread and butter.
-Its now only that I have managed to recover my data.There were innumerous other challanges which I feel were equally opportunities of learning new things.
+Its now only that I have managed to recover my data.There were innumerous other challenges which I feel were equal opportunities for learning new things.

 Nitin: The response is awesome.
 Readers have shared their reviews a lot.
 I never expected such a great love from the readers.

 8. Do you see writing as a career?